thatcort/rdflib-ts/README.md

 ```

 ##### Parsing/Serializing data
 RDFLib.ts provides `RdfIOManager` class which can be used to parse or serialize RDF data.
-Currently supported formats are Turtle family formats (.nt, .nq, ttl, trig, n3) which are handled with https://github.com/RubenVerborgh/N3.js library, and JsonLD format handled with https://github.com/digitalbazaar/jsonld.js/ library.
+Currently supported formats are Turtle family formats (.nt, .nq, ttl, trig) which are handled with https://github.com/RubenVerborgh/N3.js library, and JsonLD format handled with https://github.com/digitalbazaar/jsonld.js/ library.
 Support for RDF/XML will be added later.
 If you need to handle custom format, appropriate parser/serializer can be registered using `RdfIOManager.registerParser(extension: string, parser: IRdfDocumentParser)` and `RdfIOManager.registerSerializer(extension: string, serializer: IRdfDataSerializer)` methods.
 If target format is supported, parsing and serialization can be done using `RdfIOManager.parseDocumentAsync(filePath: string, quadHandler?: (quad: NQuad) => void)` and `RdfIOManager.serializeAsync(quads: NQuad[], outFilePath: string)` methods.
 Both methods are asynchronous and promise based. `quadHandler?: (quad: NQuad) => void` is optional callback function which (if provided), gets called after each parsed quad.
+Supported inputs are valid Turtle or JsonLD string, local file, readable stream, or remote file.

 ###### Example 1: Parsing and serializing with different formats
 ```typescript